Discover the lesser-seen stars of Greece’s most celebrated island group.

 We love a holiday that starts at a bustling port, and there’s something rather special about heading to an island that is only accessible by sea.

-- Slipping into Cyclidic life on peaceful Paros
+- Slipping into Cycladic life on an island-hopping adventure

 - Celebrating Sifnos’s culinary heritage as you trot between tavernas